octodns/octodns-dnsmadeeasy/README.md

 providers:
   dnsmadeeasy:
     class: octodns_dnsmadeeasy.DnsMadeEasyProvider
-    # TODO
+    # Your DnsMadeEasy api key (required)
+    api_key: env/DNSMADEEASY_API_KEY
+    # Your DnsMadeEasy secret key (required)
+    secret_key: env/DNSMADEEASY_SECRET_KEY
+    # Whether or not to use Sandbox environment
+    # (optional, default is false)
+    #sandbox: true
 ```

 ### Support Information

 #### Records

-TODO: All octoDNS record types are supported.
+DnsMadeEasyProvider supports A, AAAA, ALIAS (ANAME), CAA, CNAME, MX, NS, PTR, SPF, SRV, and TXT.
+There are some restrictions on CAA tags.

 #### Dynamic

-TODO: DnsMadeEasyProvider does not support dynamic records.
+DnsMadeEasyProvider does not support dynamic records.

 ### Developement

 See the [/script/](/script/) directory for some tools to help with the development process.
 They generally follow the [Script to rule them all](https://github.com/github/scripts-to-rule-them-all) pattern.
 Most useful is `./script/bootstrap` which will create a venv and install both the runtime and development related requirements.
 It will also hook up a pre-commit hook that covers most of what's run by CI.

-TODO: any provider specific setup, a docker compose to run things locally etc?